transmaxxing/transmaxxing.github.io/medical/SURGERIES.md

 This is a rather sensitive topic but ignoring the harm done by these surgeries wouldn't be ethical at all, trying to sweep these things under the rug isn't helpful.

+## Facial Feminization Surgery (FFS)

+Facial Feminization Surgery, when done correctly, can create valuable changes to facial aesthetics - correcting masculine features or assymetries.

+Facial feminization surgery (FFS) is a type of plastic surgery that is designed to make the face look more feminine.
+FFS involves reshaping the face, including the forehead, brow, nose, cheeks, chin, and jaw.
+It can also involve facial hair removal, lip augmentation, and eyelid surgery.
+The goal of FFS is to create a softer, more feminine look that is in line with a feminine identity.
+FFS is a complex and delicate procedure that requires a skilled surgeon, as the results are permanent.
+It is important to consult with a reputable plastic surgeon before deciding to undergo FFS, as the results may vary from person to person - no results are guaranteed.

+### Tracheal Shave

+A tracheal shave reduces the size of the Adam's apple.
+The procedure can be performed under either local or general anesthesia, but it is often done on an outpatient basis.
+A minor incision is made on the chin, and then cartilage is scraped or "shaved" away and restructured to reduce its size.
+The results of a tracheal shave are very noticeable - the neckline will be smoother, and the patient's Adam's apple will be much less prominent.

+It's important to speak with your doctor about the results you're hoping to obtain.
+A tracheal shave isn't done to raise or change voice pitch permanently - if a higher-sounding voice is part of your feminization goal, a separate procedure known as voice cord or voice feminization surgery may help.
+While increasing aesthetics, tracheal shave is not a miracle cure, and some patients have not been entirely satisfied with the outcome.

 ## Genital SRS

 To a very large degree the issue is simply bad clinics/surgeons butchering people.
 Most SRS results you can find when looking them up online are very bad but there are a few exception.